I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 The folks behind the website philosophyterms.com write that Karl Popper “agreed that causality could never be proved scientifically, but in the end, he argued, this was not important: scientists had to assume that causality was real in order to continue their search for an orderly understanding of the universe.
 Science has made great progress over the last few centuries, which suggests that its assumptions (e.g. causality) are more productive than other possible assumptions—but still, we should never forget that they are assumptions.”

-- Catch-22, is a term that comes from Joseph Heller's 1961 novel of the same name.
+- Catch-22 is a term that comes from Joseph Heller's 1961 novel of the same name.
 It is analogous to the causality dilemma known well to people entering the workforce.
-Most employers demand applicants have at least three years experience doing the job they are seeking, but most businesses won't train newbies as a cost saving measure.
-So, how does the novice acquire the experience need to secure a job?
+Most employers demand applicants have at least three years of experience doing the job they are seeking, but most businesses won't train newbies as a cost-saving measure.
+So, how does the novice acquire the experience needed to secure a job?
 It's a circular conundrum with many elements of the chicken-or-egg paradox.

 - “What Is the Chicken or the Egg Causality Dilemma?”
 Michael Pollick, wise-geek.com, undated.